Mal regulon

 In bacterial genetics, the mal regulon is a regulon - or group of genes under common regulation - associated with the catabolism of maltose and maltodextrins.
-The system is especially well characterized in the model organism Escherichia coli, where it is classically described as a group of ten genes in multiple operons whose expression is regulated by a single regulatory protein, malT.
-MalT binds to maltose or maltodextrin and undergoes a conformational change that allows it to bind DNA at sequences near the promoters of genes required for uptake and catabolism of these sugars.
-The maltose regulation system in E. coli is a classic example of positive regulation. malT is regulated by catabolite repression via the catabolite activator protein.
-Genes under the control of malT include ATP-binding cassette transporter components, maltoporin, maltose binding protein, and several enzymes.
-Other Gram-negative bacteria such as Klebsiella pneumoniae have additional genes under the control of malT.
+The system is especially well characterized in the model organism Escherichia coli, where it is classically described as a group of ten genes in multiple operons whose expression is regulated by a single regulatory protein (specifically an activator), malT.

 In many Gram-positive bacteria, such as Streptococcus pneumoniae, maltose catabolism is regulated differently, via a transcriptional repressor called malR, in the lac repressor family.